emarsden/pg-el/doc/src/quickstart.md

 # Quickstart to using pg-el

-These illustrative examples assume you have PostgreSQL user `pgeltestuser` with password `pgeltest` who owns a database `pgeltestdb`.
+These illustrative examples assume you have a PostgreSQL user `pgeltestuser` with password `pgeltest` who owns a database `pgeltestdb`.
 To set that up with a local PostgreSQL database, use commands similar to the following: